 Section 5.
-Payment In Lieu of Constructing Income-Restricted Units:
+Payment In Lieu of Constructing or Substantially Rehabilitating Income-Restricted Units:

 - a.
-Projects may, with the approval of the Zoning Board of Adjustment, make a voluntary cash payment into the City of Newark's Affordable Housing Trust Fund in lieu of constructing all or part of the income-restricted units required by this chapter. - b.
-The amount of the payment-in-lieu shall be based on a construction cost of one hundred thousand dollars (\$100,000.00) for a one thousand square foot (1,000 sq. ft.) two-bedroom unit.
-This figure is based on the construction cost of a one thousand square foot (1,000 sq. ft.) two-bedroom unit.
-The City Council, in consultation with the City of Newark Department of Economic and Housing Development, shall review this construction cost figure every five (5) years, and as the City Council may deem appropriate, revise the construction cost figure by ordinance. - c.
-The Zoning Board is authorized to approve a voluntary cash payment-in-lieu only upon written findings, supported by the record, that such a contribution will further the housing policies of the City of Newark more than the construction of incomerestricted units at the time of the development application.
-In making such findings, the Zoning Board shall consider and determine the following factors: - (i) The number of income-restricted units that can be provided with the payment-in-lieu, as compared with the number of new income-restricted units otherwise required to be constructed in the subject development. - (ii) The availability and stage of readiness of any plans for the actual provision of income-restricted units within the City of Newark on which the payment-in-lieu can be expended.
+Projects may, with the approval of the Director of Planning, Zoning, and Sustainability, make a voluntary cash payment into the City of Newark's Affordable Housing Trust Fund in lieu of constructing all or part of the income-restricted units required by this chapter. - b.
+The amount of the payment-in-lieu figure is based on the Developer satisfying the mandatory number of income required units related to the corresponding percentage AMI tier as stated in Section 2 of this ordinance.
+The amount of payment in lieu per unit is as follows:: - i.
+Income restricted units up to 40% AMI \$50,000.00 per unit - ii.
+Income restricted units up to 60% AMI \$20,000.00 per unit - iii.
+Income restricted units up to 80% AMI \$15,000.00 or unit - c.
+The City may also consider a reduction in the payment-in-lieu should the Developer provide the following Community Benefits:

-- (iii) The reasons which make construction of the required income-restricted units impractical. - d.
+- i.
+Construction of Retail Space within specific neighborhoods; - ii.
+The rehabilitation of residential homes, to be sold at cost, in specific neighborhood. - d.
+The Director of Planning, Zoning, and Sustainability is authorized to approve voluntary cash payment-in-lieu only upon written findings, supported by the record, that such a contribution will further the housing policies of the City of Newark more than the construction of income-restricted units at the time of the development application.
+In making such findings, the Director of Planning, Zoning, and Sustainability shall consider and determine the following factors: - (i) The number of income-restricted units that can be provided with the payment-in-lieu, as compared with the number of new income-restricted units otherwise required to be constructed in the subject development. - (ii) The availability and stage of readiness of any plans for the actual provision of income-restricted units within the City of Newark on which the payment-in-lieu can be expended. - (iii) The reasons which make construction of the required income-restricted units impractical. - e.
 The opportunity to make a voluntary payment in lieu of constructing incomerestricted units is not intended to be and should not be construed as a right available to developers at their sole option.
-The policy of this chapter favors construction of income-restricted units. - e.
-Zoning Board approval of any payment-in-lieu shall be conditioned upon the developer and the City entering into a developer's agreement that details the manner in which the payment-in-lieu commitment will be fulfilled.
+The policy of this chapter favors construction of income-restricted units. - f.
+The Director of Planning, Zoning, and Sustainability Office approval of any payment-in-lieu shall be conditioned upon the developer and the City entering into a developer's agreement that details the manner in which the payment-in-lieu commitment will be fulfilled - g.
+A Developer will not receive a Certification of Occupancy (CO), until the City has received the agreed upon payment in lieu of construction. - h.
+Ten percent (10%) of the voluntary payment in lieu of construction acquired shall be applied or expended within the Ward where the development is located.
+No moratorium or suspension of this allocation requirement may be authorized, except upon Resolution adopted by Municipal Council. - i.
+The Municipal Council, at its discretion and by Ordinance, has the authority to make changes to the amount of the payment-in-lieu on a specific development project.